Pull request guidelines#

 Generally, all pull requests should target the main branch.

-fixes for regressions against the last two releases.
+fixes for regressions introduced in the last two minor releases

-The only changes to be backported to the documentation branch (v3.N.M-doc)
+The only changes backported to the documentation branch (v3.N.M-doc)

 are changes to